vedph/gve-doc/model/textual.md

 - their name starts with `$`, a prefix reserved to trace features.
 - their value is composite.
 It always includes operation ID, input and output version, and possibly the segment ordinal number for the features requiring it.
+- they get not copied into the next version.
+So, the lifetime of each trace feature is limited: whenever a new operation is executed, it does not inherit trace features from the previous result.

 Currently these are the trace features: